hsf-training/analysis-essentials/git/02-setup.md

 [on this GitHub page](https://help.github.com/articles/dealing-with-line-endings/).
 {% endcallout %}

-For these lessons, we will be interacting with [GitHub](http://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
-If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].
-If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
-You can change the email address later on by using the `git config` command again.

 Dracula also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |